911

 • Evaluate the situation;

-• Identify the type of emergency.
+• Identify the type of emergency;

 • Speak clearly;

-• Listen and answer the dispatcher's questions;
+• Listen and answer the dispatcher's questions; and

 • Be ready to stay on the line with the dispatcher;